-There are certain things that can affect the chances of developing kidney cancer.
+The causes of kidney cancer are unknown, But there are certain things that can affect the chances of developing kidney cancer.
 These are called risk factors.

 Close relatives are your parents, brothers, sisters or children.
-Fewer than 1 in 20 kidney cancers (4%) are thought to be inherited.
+Fewer than 1 in 20 kidney cancers (5%) are thought to be inherited.

 Some rare genetic conditions can increase the risk of developing kidney cancer.
 These include:

 - hereditary papillary RCC (HPRCC)

 - sickle cell disease or sickle cell trait.

 Kidney cancers caused by an inherited gene change (mutation) are more likely to happen at a younger age.
 They may cause several tumours and can affect both kidneys.

 People who have had thyroid cancer have an increased risk of kidney cancer.
 This may be because of genetic mutations that are linked to both cancers.